 - Raised intraocular pressure - as a direct result of the procedure.

 - Retained lens material - if the crystalline lens is not fully removed at the time of cataract surgery, the small remaining piece can cause an intraocular inflammatory reaction.
 This is an autoimmune reaction to the exposed lens protein.
 The lens material can often be seen with a slit lamp if the patient is asked to move their eyes (it is seen floating up in the aqueous or vitreous before settling down again when the eye is still).

-- In immunocompromised host where there might be fungal endophthalmitis, other differentials include cytomegalovirus retinitis, toxoplasmosis and a number of other conditions that have similar lesions and that will be assessed by the ophthalmologist (eg infections with herpes simplex, nocardia, aspergillus and cryptococci).
+- In an immunocompromised host where there might be fungal endophthalmitis - other differentials include cytomegalovirus retinitis, toxoplasmosis and a number of other conditions that have similar lesions and that will be assessed by the ophthalmologist (eg, infections with herpes simplex, nocardia, aspergillus and cryptococci).